From ray tracing to waves of topological origin in continuous media: wave packet dynamics in the semi-classical regime

+where the subscript \textit{s} stands for \textit{scalar}. { The quantities $(y_s,p_s)$ in (\ref{eq:def_ys_ps}) are averaged position and momentum, just as $(y_v,p_v)$ in (\ref{eq:def_yc_pc}), albeit with a different weight.
+In the case of $(y_v,p_v)$, the weight was the local energy density, a physically meaningful quantity.
+This is not the case for $(y_s,p_s)$.
+In fact, we will see in subsection \ref{subsec:yv2ys} that $(y_s,p_s)$ are not physical observables for the wave-packet since they depend on the gauge choice for the wave vector reconstruction operator $\hat{\underline{\chi}}$ that relates the scalar field $\psi$ to the vector field $\underline{\Psi}$ through (\ref{eq:define_chi}).}

-The two different definitions (\ref{eq:def_yc_pc}) and (\ref{eq:def_ys_ps}) for an averaged position and momentum of the wave packet are related together.
+The two different definitions (\ref{eq:def_yc_pc}) and (\ref{eq:def_ys_ps}) for an averaged position and momentum of the wave packet can be related together.
 As we shall see, they are not equivalent, due to the non-commutation between the multicomponent projection operator $\hat{\underline{\chi}}$ and the operators $y$ or $i\partial_y$.
 Denoting

 and using the commutation relations (\ref{eq:commutation_symb_y}-\ref{eq:commutation_symb_p}) established in Appendix \ref{sec:appProd}, together with the Poisson bracket definition in (\ref{eq:def_posson_bracket}), we find